-Accordingly, the Commission finds Petitioner's request for the approval of the Solar Services Program ARP, Standard Rider Contract No. 26 should be approved as a pilot program with Petitioner returning to the Commission when it has participating customers with systems equaling 10 MW in the aggregate or five years, whichever happens sooner, with the limited declination of Commission jurisdiction described above, but with the express provision that customers are entitled to also employ leasing arrangements with other solar suppliers.
+Accordingly, the Commission finds Petitioner's request for the approval of the Solar Services Program ARP, Standard Rider Contract No. 26 should be approved as a pilot program with Petitioner returning to the Commission when it has participating customers with systems equaling 10 MW in the aggregate or five years, whichever happens sooner, with the limited declination of Commission jurisdiction described above.

-- 8. Reporting Requirements.
+8. Reporting Requirements.
 We find that Petitioner shall make annual reports for the term of this program, containing the following information related to this program, on or before the anniversary issuance date of this Order.
-The annual report shall contain the following information: - a.
+The annual report shall contain the following information:

+- a.
 Number of participating customers; - b.
 Number of new customers since the last submittal; - c.
 Effective date of each new service agreement; - d.
 Electric Tariff rate each participating customer is served under; - e.
 Revenues and expenses to the Company from this program; and - f.
 Provide an update on billing system.